lakshyabatman/guide/CONTRIBUTING.md

 You can even embed relevant YouTube videos and interactive [REPL.it](https://repl.it/) code editors.

-Don't use emojis or emoticons in the Guide. freeCodeCamp has a global community, and the cultural meaning of an emoji or emoticon may be different around the world.
-Also, emojis can render differently on different systems.

 ### Attributions

 To minimize the potential for plagiarism and maintain integrity in this guide, it is important to give credit where necessary.